Božidar Radošević: Career

-Persepolis became the champion after 9 years with impressive statistics in Persian Gulf Pro League and also very successfully performed in the AFC Champions League 2017 where they have reached the semifinal.
+Persepolis ended a nine-year wait to reclaim the Persian Gulf Pro League title, achieving the championship with remarkable statistics.
+Their success extended beyond domestic competition, as they also impressed on the continental stage by reaching the semifinals of the 2017 AFC Champions League.

 Great success was achieved with Croatian expert coach on the bench Branko Ivanković.

 His second season didn't perform that much, only 3 games but Radošević won Super Cup and again Persian Gulf Pro League.
 The team also reached the finals of the AFC Champions League 2018 which they lost against Kashima Antlers.

 On 19 April 2018, he signed a three years contract extension with the Tehran-based club.

-Radošević third season in Persepolis was also successful.
+Radošević's third season in Persepolis was also successful.
 The team won three competitions Persian Gulf Pro League, Hazfi Cup and Super Cup.
-Radošević performed well in some matches but still was second choice in Persepolis.
+Radošević performed in some matches but still was second choice in Persepolis.
 The first goalkeeper was Alireza Beiranvand.
-At the end of the season Croatian coach Branko Ivanković left the team and signed contract with Saudi Professional League team Al-Ahli.
+At the end of the season Croatian coach Branko Ivanković left the team and signed a contract with Saudi Professional League team Al-Ahli.

-After Ivanković era Argentine coach Gabriel Calderon becomes the new coach of Persepolis.
+Gabriel Calderon becomes the new coach of Persepolis.
 After three years of waiting, Radošević gets a chance as the first goalkeeper in front of Beiranvand which was an unexpected move by Calderon.
 First half season Rado performed perfectly without conceding a goal.
 He was selected for the half season best eleven in the Persian Gulf Pro League.
 Calderon left the bench in December 2019.

-In February 2020 he signs a new four-year contract making him the longest-serving foreigner in Persepolis history.
+In February 2020 he signed a new four-year contract making him the longest-serving foreigner in Persepolis history.